Lake Charles, Louisiana

 The city and metropolitan area of Lake Charles is considered a regionally significant center of petrochemical refining, gambling, tourism, and education, being home to McNeese State University and Sowela Technical Community College.
-Because of the lakes and waterways throughout the city, metropolitan Lake Charles is often called the Lake Area.
+Because of the lakes and waterways throughout the city, metropolitan Lake Charles is often called the "Lake Area".

 History

-On March 7, 1861, Lake Charles was incorporated as the town of Charleston, Louisiana.

-Lake Charles was founded by merchant and tradesman Marco Eliche (or Marco de Élitxe) as an outpost.
-He was a Sephardic Jewish trader of either Basque-Spanish or Venetian-Italian origins.
-He had arrived in Louisiana after hitchhiking and was invited onto a Spanish vessel due to his determination and loyalty to volunteer and work freely for the Spanish Empire.
-Long before incorporation and even before the Louisiana Purchase, other names for Lake Charles were Porte du Lafitte (Port of Jean Lafitte) or Rivière Lafitte (River Lafitte/Lafitte's River), among many other names now lost.
-Eliche had also founded other outposts and towns in Louisiana prior, most notably Marksville, which is named after him.
-There are also urban tales he had planned to name the settlement Nouveau Cadix (New Cádiz)", after the city in Spain, but this is uncertain.

-The town was first incorporated in 1857 as Charleston, after an early settler, Charles Sallier.
-Ten years later, on March 16, 1867, Charleston was reincorporated as the City of Lake Charles.
+On March 7, 1861, Lake Charles was incorporated as the town of Charleston, named after an early settler, Charles Sallier.
+On March 16, 1867, Charleston was reincorporated as the City of Lake Charles.
 The Great Fire of April 1910 devastated much of the city.

-Lake Charles soon rebuilt, grew and expanded in the twentieth century.
+Lake Charles soon rebuilt, grew and expanded in the 20th century.
 The Charleston Hotel was completed in 1929, during the administration of Mayor Henry J. Geary.
 During and after World War II, Lake Charles experienced industrial growth with the arrival of petrochemical refineries.
 The city grew to a high of some 75,000 people in the early 1980s, but with local economic recession, the population declined and stagnated.
 In 1985, the city was identified as a potential Strategic Homeport to support Navy Secretary John Lehman's desire for a 600-ship Navy.
-Support ships were to be operated from the new Naval Station Lake Charles; but with the tailing-off of the Cold War, the 1988 Base Realignment and Closure Commission recommended it be closed.
+Support ships were to be operated from the new Naval Station Lake Charles, but with the tailing-off of the Cold War, the 1988 Base Realignment and Closure Commission recommended it be closed.
 By 1991, the incomplete base was dropped from the program and shuttered.

 In 2005, the city was heavily damaged by Hurricane Rita.
-In 2020, it was battered by two hurricanes, Category 4 Hurricane Laura on August 26–27, and Hurricane Delta on October 9, 2020.
+In 2020, it was battered by two hurricanes, category 4 Hurricane Laura on August 26–27, and Hurricane Delta on October 9, 2020.
+Lake Charles after the hurricanes was described as if "20 tornadoes came in and wiped the city".

-The southern portion of the city was damaged by an EF2 tornado on October 27, 2021.
+The southern portion of the city was damaged by an EF2 tornado on October 27, 2021, and an EF1 tornado caused minor damage to downtown Lake Charles on May 13, 2024.